-Azion helps reduce latency through Edge Computing.
-Edge Computing is like a CDN in that it moves data closer to end users.
-However, unlike traditional CDNs, Edge Computing PoPs (points of presence) combine data centers with an IT environment that can perform computing functions, such as caching dynamic content, accelerating APIs, or tailoring image optimization to various devices and browser types.
+Azion helps reduce latency through edge computing.
+Edge computing is like a CDN in that it moves data closer to end users.
+However, unlike traditional CDNs, Azion’s Edge Locations combine data centers with an IT environment that can perform computing functions, such as your own code, caching dynamic content, accelerating APIs, or tailoring image optimization to various devices and browser types.

 Luckily, Azion’s serverless computing provides a way to sidestep this headache.
 With serverless computing, companies pay only when applications run, eliminating the need to provision servers ahead of time.
 In addition, Edge Functions allow companies to break monolithic applications into discrete functions, each of which serves a specific purpose and automatically executes in response to events at the edge.
 Because these functions are small and lightweight, the processing time–and overhead–it takes to execute them is significantly diminished.

-Serverless Edge Computing makes it easy for enterprises to minimize network latency by storing data and processing requests as close as possible to end users, without requiring companies to provision servers ahead of time.
-In addition, our Edge Computing platform provides a suite of products to ensure that applications and websites are running as efficiently as possible.
+Serverless and edge computing are the perfect combination, making it easy for enterprises to minimize network latency by storing data and processing requests as close as possible to end users, without requiring companies to provision servers ahead of time.
+In addition, Azion’s Edge Computing Platform provides a suite of products to improve security, provide observability, and ensure that applications and websites are running as efficiently as possible.